digicademy-chf/chf_container/README.rst

 This is a pre-release version.
 The following steps are required for the software to move out of beta:

-- Removed "dev" indicators to only use public packages
+- Remove "dev" indicators to only use public packages

 In addition, the following features are nice to have: